 One condition can cause increased pressure in the cerebral spinal fluid without associated swelling of the brain or ventricles.
-This condition, called pseudotumor cerebri or benign intracranial hypertension, is caused when the body makes too much spinal fluid.
+This condition, called idiopathic intracranial hypertension or pseudotumor cerebri, is caused when the body makes too much spinal fluid.
 It is more common in women who are obese and of childbearing age.
 The condition seems to be triggered at times that the body is adjusting to hormone changes, such as pregnancy, the start of birth control pills, the first menstrual period, or menopause.

 Symptoms related to papilledema caused by increased pressure include headache and nausea with vomiting and a machinery-like sound.
 Twenty-five percent of people with advanced severe papilledema also will develop some visual symptoms.
 Typically, the visual changes are recurring brief episodes lasting less than 30 seconds in which the vision turns gray or blacks, sometimes described as if a veil has fallen over the eyes.
 The symptoms usually affect both eyes at once.
 Visual blackouts often are triggered by a change in position, such as by standing up very suddenly, or they may be triggered by coughing or straining in the chest or abdomen.
 Occasionally, people with papilledema can have an experience of flashing lights, often seen in an arc shape.
 Other visual changes occur over time, including a smaller field of vision with a larger blind spot and, ultimately, blindness, if successful treatment is not given.

 The front end of the optic nerve is visible at the back of the eye when your doctor or an eye specialist looks through the pupil with an ophthalmoscope.
-The round, front end is just over 1.5 centimeters in size (a little more than half an inch).
+The round, front end is just over 1.5 millimeters in size.
 Normally, the end of the nerve, called the optic disc, has a crisp outline and is indented slightly.
 If the optic disc appears elevated and has a blurred outside edge, your doctor can diagnose papilledema.
 The pressure within the nerve can cause the draining veins in your eye to become congested.
 Also, very tiny pulsations that normally are seen in the eye's veins tend to disappear.
 When papilledema is severe, small red spots from local bleeding or spotty color changes on the retina from accumulated debris or from damaged retina cells may be seen.
 Papilledema due to raised intracranial pressure is almost always bilateral.

 The physical exam also will include a check of your field of vision.
 Papilledema causes each eye to have a wider blind spot near the nose, and it narrows the peripheral (edge) vision.
 To check your visual field, your doctor may compare your vision abilities to his or her own by sitting across from you and moving fingers in and out of view.
 Visual fields can be tested more formally by an ophthalmologist using vision grids.

 Findings that show you have papilledema indicate a very abnormal problem that usually needs immediate medical attention.
 The concern is less about vision loss.
-Papilledema itself does not cause any damage to the optic nerve except when it is high pressure over a long time.
+Papilledema from increased brain pressure usually does not damage the optic nerve, except when it is high pressure over a long time.
 The concern is damage to the brain; the brain swelling can sometimes be life threatening.
 Brain imaging should be performed urgently either with computed tomography (CT) or magnetic resonance imaging (MRI).

 If there is no abnormality on the brain scan, most patients will need to have a lumbar puncture (spinal tap) done so that the pressure of the cerebral spinal fluid can be measured.
-Pseudotumor cerebri is a common cause of papilledema when the brain scan is normal.
+Idiopathic intracranial hypertension (pseudotumor cerebri) is a common cause of papilledema when the brain scan is normal.

 After the cause of papilledema is identified and treated, and any pressure increase in the spinal fluid has returned to normal, optic disk swelling gradually will go away over six to eight weeks.
-When a pressure increase requires longer treatment, as in pseudotumor cerebri, symptoms can take longer to clear.
+When a pressure increase requires longer treatment, as in idiopathic intracranial hypertension, symptoms can take longer to clear.

 Many of the causes of papilledema cannot be prevented.
 Steps to help prevent some causes of papilledema include: